Can low carb help lung disease?

 The concept that low carb diets are better tolerated in individuals with chronic lung disease is not just a mechanistic theory.
 Studies support it as well.

-Subjects on a low-carb diet produced less carbon dioxide and had lower levels of carbon dioxide in the blood compared to those consuming higher-carbohydrate diets.
-After only two weeks on a low carbohydrate diet, patients also had a significant 22% improvement in their lung function29
+Subjects on a low carb diet produced less carbon dioxide and had lower levels of carbon dioxide in the blood compared to those consuming higher-carbohydrate diets.
+After only two weeks on a low carbohydrate diet, patients also had a significant 22 percent improvement in their lung function.26

 Whether carbohydrate restriction results in decreased morbidity and mortality from COPD is not yet known.
 However, even small improvements in ventilation in patients with COPD from a low carb diet may be clinically relevant for those who are at risk for respiratory failure.